brack3t/brack3t.github.com/posts/our-custom-mixins.rst

             return original_return_value

 ``This is a mixin that we did not write.
-Find user who wrote it and give thanks.`` The permission required mixin has been very handy for our client's custom CMS.
+Find user who wrote it and give thanks.
+Also mention it only handles one permission.``
+The permission required mixin has been very handy for our client's custom CMS.
 Again, rather than overloading the dispatch method manually on every view that needs to check a permission, we inherit this class and set the ``permission_required`` class attribute on our view.
 If you don't specify ``permission_required`` on your view,